ttilberg/using-proxy-with-watir/readme.md

 This method is compatible with `:chrome`, `:firefox`, and remote versions using `url: URL` when setting up a `Watir::Browser`.

+Unfortunately, I don't know how to get a proxy working with Edge.
+None of the example test variations have worked.

 # Some interesting things regarding my `interesting_tests`:

 #### Leave `http://` at home: